-American President George W. Bush declared The War on Terror in late 2001, proceeding 9/11; one of the most successfully orchestrate mass terror attacks in American history, killing 2996 civilians.
+In 2001, American President George W. Bush declared The War on Terror following the events of 9/11; one of the most successfully orchestrate mass terror attacks in American history, killing 2996 civilians.
 The War on Terror varies from most other wars due to its non-discrimination, transnational nature.
 While other wars have targeted a state or an internal threat, Bush’s war often targets sub state groups and movement whom migrate and hide from authorities while launching attacks in the name of their cause.
 Consequently, while the war has not yet ended, it has evolved over time, with target combatants changing; as one threat diminishes, another surfaces.
 Targeted terror organisations have included al-Qaeda, the Taliban and ISIS.

 Global (mostly Middle East)